Red Rose White Rose: Cast

+Production

+The film was produced by First Film Organisation Limited with Wong Cheuk-hon (黃卓漢) serving as producer.

 Release

 Red Rose White Rose was released in Hong Kong on 10 December 1994 and was screened at the Berlin International Film Festival in February 1995.
 In the Philippines, the film was released exclusively at SM Megamall beginning on 5 May 1995.